Cjb00000/SkyTri/README.md

 # Skytri - Graphics Experiments

 A real-time OpenGL-based 3D rendering engine I develop in to deepen my understanding of graphics concepts and explore topics of interest.
 Built with OpenGL 3.3, Assimp, GLFW, GLM, and Glad.
-LearnOpenGL.com has been great a great resource.
+LearnOpenGL.com has been a great resource.

 ## Current Highlights
 - Cloth Physics, Post-processing effects